singapore vegan travel guide

 76 Peck Seah St, Singapore 079331

 Singapore’s first plant-based restaurant, Whole Earth Cafe, has been included in the Michelin Bib Gourmand list for multiple years.
 It is renowned for its Peranakan-Thai inspired cuisine and thoughtfully crafted vegan dishes, like the Penang Rendang and Olive Rice.
-It is a vegetarian restauarnt but almost all dishes seem to be vegan.
+It is a vegetarian restaurant but almost all dishes seem to be vegan.

 Other tips on dining out in Singapore